 The apartment we had was a full-floor, 3 bedroom boutique apartment that felt more like home than a hotel.
-Modern furnishings with beautiful decor, huge bedrooms with spacious ensuites, fully equipped kitchen with cold beers in the fridge haha, and a decent sized balcony offering views of the Condesa neighborhood.
+Modern furnishings with beautiful decor, huge bedrooms with spacious ensuites, a fully equipped kitchen with cold beers in the fridge haha, and a decent-sized balcony offering views of the Condesa neighborhood.

 We spent the afternoon hanging out in the apartment before heading up to Felix’s rooftop terrace and bar for the Day Of The Dead Welcome Party with delicious finger food and tequila tasting.
 It was a night that won’t be forgotten too soon!

 The following day we ventured into Coyoacán to check out the festivities that were happening over there.
 Coyoacán is also home to the world-famous Frida Kahlo Museum, which unfortunately was sold out and we weren’t able to go inside.
 I did, however, take a shot of the entrance to the museum and grabbed a fresh coconut from a street-side vendor.